Mittlere Atmosphäre, solare Variabilität, und Klimawechselwirkungen

 Stellare Aktivität und Exoplaneten-Atmosphären:

-Die Gruppe
+Die Gruppe:

 Unser Forschungsgebiet kurz erklärt; Mitarbeitende; Projekte; Veröffentlichungen.